Daniyaliranmehr/California-Housing-Comprehensive-Analysis/README.md

 In this section, different optimizers are implemented to evaluate their impact on model behavior.
 Finally, the R² score for each optimizer is compared in a summary table.

 Given that the MAE loss function demonstrated the best performance in `02_loss_functions.ipynb`, it was adopted as the loss function for the optimizer experiment.
+The loss function for all models is MAE.

+This section includes the following subsections:

+1. Adam

+2. AdamW

+3. SGD

+4. SGD with Momentum

+5. SGD with Nesterov

+6. Comparison and Analysis

 ### 1. Adam